pokeclicker/pokeclicker-wiki/data/Berries/Pinkan.md

 ### Possible Planting Formations {#planting}

+**WARNING:** Trying to mutate Pinkan while having the [[Items/Sprinklotad]] equipped may result in your Watmel mutating into Shuca.
+Also, you MUST have started the Questline [[Quest Line/Team Rocket's Pinkan Theme Park]] in order to be able to mutate this berry.
 You can fill your farm in the following way to obtain Pinkan Berries.
 Purple squares indicate where mutations can occur.

 **Base Formation**